MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/hrallocadvisesink.md

 ---
 title: "HrAllocAdviseSink"
-description: Describes HrAllocAdviseSink and provides syntax, parameters, and return value.
+description: This article describes the HrAllocAdviseSink function and provides syntax, parameters, and return value.

 manager: soliver